jmangt/test-driven-puppet/gitflow.md

 Same yourself some time and typos and install nvie's [git-flow plugin](https://github.com/nvie/gitflow).
 [2]

-The plugin is "A collection of Git extensions to provide high-level repository operations for Vincent Driessen's branching model.".
+The plugin is "*A collection of Git extensions to provide high-level repository operations for Vincent Driessen's branching model*".
 In essence, the plugin takes care of the repetitive part of the methodology.
 It also enforces some common sense rules so you don't shoot yourself in the foot.

 Read the[ plugin's wiki](https://github.com/nvie/gitflow/wiki/Installation) for instructions on how to install it in your system.
 [3]